 International climate change policy and processes

 International and EU climate change policy has evolved over the last five decades.
-Over that time international leaders met to agree how to address the threats posed by climate change.
+Over that time international leaders have met to agree on how to address the threats posed by climate change.
 The first international conference, hosted by the United Nations (UN), was the 1972 Stockholm Conference.
-These meetings are known as the Conference of the Parties (COP) and are held every year, the last was in 2019 in Madrid, the next is 2021 in Edinburgh, postponed by a year due to the Covid-19 pandemic.
+These meetings are known as the Conference of the Parties (COP) and are held every year, with COP 25 taking place in 2019 in Madrid.
+COP 26 was postponed by a year due to the Covid-19 pandemic and held in 2021 in Glasgow.
+Last year, COP 27 was held in Sharm-El-Sheikh, Egypt in November 2022.
+The latest conference, COP 28 is due to be held in November 2023 in Dubai, UAE.

 United Nations Convention on Climate Change (UNFCCC) and the associated COP